-Terrace House is the first show to stay true to the promise of reality TV.
+Terrace House is the real deal—the most notable example of a reality TV series that stays true to the promise of reality TV.

 What Is Terrace House?

-A lot of the show's magic can be attributed to the Japanese production team, who clearly have different ideas as to what makes a great reality show when compared to American production teams.
-Plus, seeing the various Japanese cultural nuances and how the social dynamics play out between housemates is half the fun.
+Much of the show's magic can be attributed to the Japanese production team, who clearly have different ideas as to what makes a great reality show compared to American production teams.

 - Terrace House: Boys and Girls in the City ran for 46 episodes.